DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ...
 ```

 This route accepts a JSON object from a **POST** request and checks it against the `UserLogin` struct, which requires a `username` and `password` to be provided.
-We're accepting all email addressses and using "secret" as our dummy password here, but you would of course want to check your users against a database with hashed passwords.
+We're accepting all email addresses and using "secret" as our dummy password here, but you would of course want to check your users against a database with hashed passwords.

 If the password passes, a new **payload** is created, and the user's email address is added to it.
 The header itself is created and uses the **HS256** algorithm.
-Finally, the JWT is encoded with the header, secret key, and payload, and is returned in the response.
+Finally, the JWT is encoded with the header, secret key, and payload and is returned in the response.

 ![rust api jwt POST request](https://cdn.auth0.com/blog/rust-api/rust-api-5.png)

 ### Step 3: Implement Middleware to Protect the API Routes

-The next step is to protect our API endpoints so that only requests with a valid JWT in the `Authorzation` header are able to access them.
+The next step is to protect our API endpoints so that only requests with a valid JWT in the `Authorization` header are able to access them.
 We can create our own custom middleware to accomplish this, which will be used by the Nickel.rs server to protect the routes.

 We need a function to act as the middleware, and in this case, we'll call it `authenticator`.